baidyprod/Bookshop/README.md

 This project is a containerized e-commerce book-selling platform consisting of multiple services.
 The main idea of this project is to use separate store API to update in it information about books and their quantity, process orders and order statuses.
-The shop service sends requests to API to: periodically synchronise info on books, create new orders, periodically synchronise info on customers' orders statuses.
+The shop service sends requests to API in order to: periodically synchronise info on books, create new orders, periodically synchronise info on customers' orders statuses.
 Customers also receive email notifications after: sending an order, order status changes in API.
 API requests and email sending is being performed by Celery service.